samchon/typia/README.md

 npx typia setup
 ```

-AOT (Ahead of Time) compilation mode.
+AOT (Ahead of Time) compilation mode

 When you write a TypeScript code calling `typia.createIs<string | null>()` function and compile the file, `typia` will write optimal validation code for the `string | null` type like below.
 This is the transform mode performing AOT (Ahead of Time) compilation.

 As long as you're using standard TypeScript compiler, I just recommend you to use this transform mode.
-Otherwise, you're using non-standard compiler like [SWC](https://swc.rs/) or [Babel](https://babeljs.io/) (mostly designed for frontend development), you've to use the generation mode instead.
+Otherwise, you're using non-standard compiler like [SWC](https://swc.rs/) or [Babel](https://babeljs.io/) (mostly designed for frontend development), you've to use the [generation mode](#generation-beta) instead.

 ```typescript
 // TYPESCRIPT CODE